awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 4. Run the **ModifyLambda** Java class.
 Make sure to specify the exact AWS Lambda names, which you can view in the Lambda console.
 Otherwise, the code does not work.
 When done, you see a message that the Lambda functions have been updated with the FAT JAR.

-### Update permissions for the Lambda roles
+### Check permissions for the Lambda roles

 Each Lambda function has a role used to invoke the Lambda function.
-For example, the **fnAnalyzeSentiment** function has the following role.
+For example, the **AnalyzeSentiment** function has the following role.

-**javascript-fnAnalyzeSentimentServiceR-14R5C2CE32WCM **
+**java-AnalyzeSentimentServiceR-14R5C2CE32WCM **

 **Note**: The exact name of the role depends on how you configured the AWS CDK script.

 Make sure each role has the correct service permission to invoke the corresponding AWS service.
-If you do not modify the role's permission for each Lambda function, you will encounter a permission error.

 **Note**: For information about how to modify the a role's permission, see [Using service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html).